cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 4 - Rails to 7.2/Upgrade to 7.1.4 - Notes.md

 And it made tests pass.
 Is it correct and enough?

-# PG::UndefinedColumn ERROR:  column patients.patient_id does not exist for conversable_patients
+# 🎉 PG::UndefinedColumn ERROR:  column patients.patient_id does not exist for conversable_patients 🎉

+Two errors.

 ## undefined method show_exceptions? for ActionDispatch::Request POST `http://www.example.com/graphql` for 127.0.0.1